WMB2-29012024/AJAY_RAJPUT_B2/README.md

 Branch Name: B2_W10_D4
-**Question:** Show input value
+**Question:1** Show input value

 1. Create an HTML file with an <input> element and a <p> element.
 2. Add an event listener to the <input> element to detect changes in its value.
 3. When the value of the <input> changes, update the text content of the <p> element with the new value.
 ---

-**Question:** Create a webpage with a form containing two input fields that accept numbers.
+**Question:2** Create a webpage with a form containing two input fields that accept numbers.
 When the user types numbers into both input fields and clicks a submit button, display the sum of the two numbers in a paragraph below the form.

 *Task breakdown:*